Dutch government expected to announce partial lockdown

 THE HAGUE, Netherlands (AP) — The Dutch government is widely expected to announce a partial lockdown Friday amid soaring COVID-19 cases that are putting the country’s health care sector under renewed strain.

-The move comes amid a surge in coronavirus infections across Europe in recent weeks.
+News of the possible move, which comes amid a surge in coronavirus infections across Europe in recent weeks, prompted fury among bar owners and sports administrators who reportedly will be hit with restrictions.

 Dutch broadcaster NOS, citing unnamed government sources, reported that the government is planning to impose three weeks of measures including closing bars, restaurants and nonessential stores at 7 p.m. and banning fans from sports events.
 That could mean the Dutch national team playing a World Cup qualifier against Norway on Tuesday night behind closed doors.